ahgraber/AIMLbling-about/content/blog/llama3-cohort/index.md

 moving from compute-optimal toward data-optimal frontiers of the Chinchilla laws.
-Microsoft explicitly state this in the Phi 3 technical paper, saying they "calibrate the training data to be closer to the "data optimal" regime for small models."[^phi]
+Microsoft explicitly state this in the Phi 3 technical paper, saying they "calibrate the training data to be closer to the "data optimal" regime for small models."[^phi] Meta echo this in the Llama 3 release announcement, saying "while the Chinchilla-optimal amount of training compute for an 8B parameter model corresponds to ~200B tokens, we found that model performance continues to improve even after the model is trained on two orders of magnitude more data.
+Both our 8B and 70B parameter models continued to improve log-linearly after we trained them on up to 15T tokens.
+_Larger models can match the performance of these smaller models with less training compute, but smaller models are generally preferred because they are much more efficient during inference_" (emphasis mine). [^llama3]

 {{< callout type="info" emoji="💡" >}}
   The Chinchilla "laws" describe the relationship between model size (parameters),